 Even after you do your best to create an attitude within your child and structure the environment in your home to prevent tantrums, they still occur.
-Here’s what to do when the little volcano blows, at home, in public, or at Grandma’s house:
+Helping toddlers handle tantrums takes patience.
+Here’s what to do when the little volcano blows at home, in public, or at Grandma’s house:

 - Verbalize.
 Children just need to blow off steam.
 You can help your child by verbalizing for him what he can’t say himself: “You are mad that Mommy won’t let you have candy.”